stannard95/devop/README.md

 #Setting up your environment

-Before you begin working in your enviornment, lets download the git repository using the terminal.
+Before you begin working in your environment, lets download the git repository using the terminal.

-	git clone git@github.com:stannard95/devops.git
+	git clone git@github.com:stannard95/devops.gi
 	cd 'directory-name'